How to Elope to Scotland – A handy guide

-All you require to legally marry in Scotland is the couple, a marriage schedule/form, a celebrant and two witnesses over the age of 16.
+All you require to legally marry in Scotland is the couple, a marriage schedule, a celebrant and two witnesses over the age of 16.

-I have been a witness to many elopements over the years so I’m more than happy to do this.
+I have been a witness to many elopements over the years and always feel honoured to do this.
 I also work alongside my partner Justyna so we can have two witnesses for you if required.

 People who are not from Scotland are free to marry here but this depends on where you are from and you may be subject to immigration control.